Are Electronic Signatures Legal?

 - Using an e-signature solution like DocuSign eSignature

-The extra steps needed to obtain a digital signature are unnecessary for many transactions in the U.S., so they’re rarely used.
-An electronic signature, like DocuSign eSignature, is typically all a customer needs to create a legally enforceable document.
-For those instances where more authentication is required in the U.S. (e.g., certain transactions in regulated industries such as life sciences), tools like DocuSign Standards-Based Signatures, can be used to digitally sign a document.
+The extra steps needed to obtain a digital signature are unnecessary for many transactions in the U.S., so they are rarely used.
+An electronic signature, like those supported by DocuSign eSignature, is typically all a customer needs to create a legally enforceable document.
+For those instances where more authentication is required in the U.S. (e.g., certain transactions in regulated industries such as life sciences), tools like DocuSign standards-based signatures, can be used to digitally sign a document.
 This also applies to regions like the European Union, where digital signatures are more common.

 The best approach is to evaluate whether there’s a need for a digital signature, and if not, why complicate things?
 Keep it simple—especially since a DocuSign eSignature without the digital certificate is just as secure and will always include the DocuSign Certificate of Completion.